wwliao/hprc_release2_graph_variant_benchmarking/README.md

 # Graph Variant Benchmarking for the HPRC Release 2

-This repository contains Nextflow workflows for graph variant benchmarking across 230 of 231 individuals from the Human Pangenome Reference Consortium Release 2 (HPRC R2).
-HG00272 was excluded due to a likely large-scale misassembly on chromosome X and was therefore not included in the HPRC R2 pangenome graph.
+This repository contains Nextflow workflows for graph variant benchmarking across 230 of 231 individuals from the Human Pangenome Reference Consortium Release 2 (HPRC2).
+HG00272 was excluded due to a likely large-scale misassembly on chromosome X and was therefore not included in the HPRC2 pangenome graph.

 The workflows in this repository support: